 9. The contractor doesn’t give you references to contact.

-10. Finally, listen to your common sense.
+In the end, listen to your common sense.
 If this is for an insurance claim, it always sounds great if a contractor promises to absorb your deductible, or “hide” additional work into the estimates so the unwitting adjuster pays for it.
 But what does that say about the contractor’s ethics, and how does that type of practice affect YOUR job?
-Will he do shoddy work and cover it with fancy wrapping?
-Will he bring other unscrupulous workers into your home with little regard to your safety and security?
+Will they do shoddy work and cover it with fancy wrapping?
+Will they bring other unscrupulous workers into your home with little regard to your safety and security?

 Do you have any information you’d like to share?
 I’d love to hear from you please share them in the box below.